Cambodia country brief

 Cambodia's legal framework remains weak in some areas.
 The Cambodian Government is working to develop legislation in a range of sectors and to strengthen Cambodia's judicial system to address inconsistencies in application of the law.
 While police and security forces can now be prosecuted for criminal activity a culture of impunity remains.
 In March 2010 Cambodia's National Assembly unanimously passed a long-awaited anti-corruption law.

-Land disputes are a legacy of the Khmer Rouge period, when private land ownership was abolished and populations relocated.
+Land disputes are in part a legacy of the Khmer Rouge period, when private land ownership was abolished and populations relocated.
 Delays in re-establishing a cadastral system and increased demand for land due to rapid growth have exacerbated the situation; disputes in urban areas have escalated with increasing land values.
 Australia is concerned that all resettlements through Cambodia are carried out according to due process and international human rights standards.

 Australia's development assistance program has, since 1997, helped to strengthen the legal and judicial system in Cambodia including providing training and infrastructure support to assist reform.